 Anabolic Steroid Use

-Some elite bodybuilders may not be meeting their goal weight or physique expectations and eventually turn to steroids to get faster results.
+Some elite female bodybuilders may not be meeting their goal weight or physique expectations and eventually turn to steroids to get faster results.
 While anabolic steroids are effective, they are illegal without a prescription and the long term side effects definitely are worrying.
 Long term steroid use has been linked to an increase in heart disease, decrease in fertility, and psychiatric and behavioral disorders like depression.
 Although illegal, many of these supplements are sold in stores and in the past people been responsible for death, kidney failure, seizures and heart issues.
-In female bodybuilders, the use of steroids is particularly worrying because they can have a significant impact on hormone balance which may impact long term fertility and hormonal health.
+In a female bodybuilder, the use of steroids is particularly worrying because they can have a significant impact on hormone balance which may impact long term fertility and hormonal health.
 Research has shown that high rates of testosterone from anabolic steroids may have a negative effect on the female reproduction system and fertility.

 DNP is an industrial chemical traditionally used as a pesticide, dye and wood preserver that is highly toxic and has significant side effects.
 While it was never designed for human consumption, it’s become very popular among female bodybuilders and fitness competitors because it accelerates a person’s basal metabolic rate, leading to quick weight loss.
 Some short term health risks of DNP include: lethargy, nausea, vomiting and increased pulse rate, while some of the long term health risks include: cataracts, liver damage and even death.
 Sadly, there have been several cases of DNP killing young people.